Lander Road Primary School Curriculum Overview

 Our school has a clear intent behind our carefully designed and balanced curriculum offer:

-• Our broad and ambitious curriculum is delivered through a blend of discrete subject specific teaching, cross-curricular approaches, and thoughtfully planned enrichment activities; the design and implementation of our curriculum is underpinned by the principles of aspiration, challenge, opportunity, respect and nurture.
-This enables pupils to make strong progress in their learning
+- Our broad and ambitious curriculum is delivered through carefully planned and sequenced discrete subject specific teaching, the implementation of our curriculum is underpinned by the principles of aspiration, challenge, opportunity, respect and nurture.
+This enables pupils to make excellent progress in their learning

 Implementation